 More about them:

 Es is a second-gen, mixed race non-binary femme has had the privilege of dreaming & building in queer/trans, disabled movement spaces in NYC for the last decade-and-a-half.
 Es has also worked as a social worker for the last ten of those years utilizing their tendency for encyclopedic nerdism to build an extensive rolodex of accessible & queer-affirming programs, services, and community spaces throughout the city.
 Es has experience facilitating many'a community workshop; ranging from abolitionist sex education programming to art-alchemy empowerment groups.
 Es is a fervent believer in the power of human connection, resilience, & the sacred art of oral story-telling.

 they/them · email

 Emma Rae Bruml, Luke Demarest, Nabil Hassein

-Our programs are conducted in spoken English with audiovisual materials such as slides, code examples and video.
+Our programs are conducted in English with audiovisual materials such as automated live captioning, presentations, code examples and video recordings.
 Online programs are hosted on Zoom.
 If you have accessibility requests or need assistance, contact us.
 We’ll co-create an accommodating learning environment with you.

 If you can’t pay full tuition, we really still want you to apply.
 Our application will ask you how much you can pay.
 We will offer subsidized positions in all of our classes, once each one has enough participants enrolled that we’re able to do so.